kozec/sc-controller/docs/actions.md

 Optional default action is executed if none from specified buttons is pressed.

+#### doubleclick(doubleclick_action [, normal_action])
+Executes action if user double-clicks button.
+Optional normal_action parameter specifies action that is executed when user click button only once.
+This action is executed after small delay needed to detect double-clicking.

 #### sens(x_axis [, y_axis [, z_axis]], action)
 Modifies sensitivity of physical stick or pad.